norzzielein/NORZZIELEIN/README.md

     > <img src = "IMPORT FILES/VioletCalendarIcon.png" alt = "Violet Calendar Icon" height = "20"> : September 2023, May 2019, April 2013

     <div align = "justify">
-    The Dasmariñas City government’s initiative aimed at acknowledging academic excellence among the youth by providing cash rewards, certificates, and medals to graduates with honors in elementary and secondary levels, as well as tertiary and graduate or post-graduate students with honors, board topnotchers, and passers.
+    The "𝗚𝗮𝘄𝗮𝗱 𝗞𝗮𝗿𝗮𝗻𝗴𝗮𝗹𝗮𝗻" award is Dasmariñas City government’s initiative aimed at acknowledging academic excellence among the youth by providing cash rewards, certificates, and medals to graduates with honors in elementary and secondary levels, as well as tertiary and graduate or post-graduate students with honors, board topnotchers, and passers.
+I am a three-time recipient of the accolade dated: April 2013 (elementary graduation), May 2019 (senior high school graduation), and September 2023 (college graduation).
     </div>

 - #### GOLDEN LEAF AWARD